jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 skyrocketed.
 As we move through 2024, the exponential growth of APIs presents new challenges.
-According to recent Gartners market guide, APIs \- especially shadow and dormant ones \- are causing data breaches among organizations that, on average,
+According to recent Gartner’s market guide, APIs \- especially shadow and dormant ones \- are causing data breaches among organizations that, on average,